 Many events are FREE!
-Children 12 and under get in FREE to all events (excluding the Rose Bowl, which is an over-21 only venue).
-All evening workshops, jams, singalongs AND EVERYTHING ON SATURDAY BEFORE 5pm is FREE to all ages.
+Children 12 and under get in FREE to all events (excluding the Rose Bowl, which is a 21-and-over only venue).
+All evening workshops, jams, singalongs AND EVERYTHING ON SATURDAY BEFORE 5pm are FREE to all ages.
 No registration is necessary.

 Where can I buy a wristband?

 Prior to the festival, full-weekend and 4-pack wristbands can be purchased online.
 To receive them by mail in time for the festival, online purchases must be made by October 25, 2017.

 Wristbands for the full festival and for single evening entry can be purchased starting Friday, November 3, at 5:00pm at Festival Central (located in the [co][lab], 206 W. Main St.) and during the festival at most venues.
 Single venue admission can be purchased at the individual venues.
 We will also be selling wristbands Thursday night, November 2, at the Krannert Center for the Performing Arts event.